rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

     // No report is provided during compilation
     // nor during runtime if cast is wrong: let c3 = createShape() as Square
-    console.log(c3.y) // undefined
+    console.log(c3.y) // "undefined"

     // Important corner case for casting primitives to the boxed counterparts:
     // The left operand is not properly boxed here at runtime
     // because "as" has no runtime effect in TypeScript let e1 = (5.0 as Number) instanceof Number // false

-    // Number object is created and instanceof works as expected: let e2 = (new Number(5.0)) instanceof Number // true
+    // Number object is created, and instanceof acts as expected: let e2 = (new Number(5.0)) instanceof Number // true

 |CB_OK|